decretist/Dissertation/Chapter4/chapter4.md

 expected orderliness of word distribution.**

-If the words in a corpus of text are rank-ordered from most to least frequent, Zipf’s laws posits that, as a first-order approximation, the frequency of the Nth word will be 1/N times that of the most frequent word.[^27] In other words, the theoretical Zipf distribution predicts that the frequency of the second most frequent word in a
+If the words in a corpus of text are rank-ordered from most to least frequent, Zipf's laws posits that, as a first-order approximation, the frequency of the Nth word will be 1/N times that of the most frequent word.[^27] In other words, the theoretical Zipf distribution predicts that the frequency of the second most frequent word in a